Establishing Earned Value (EV) Reporting in UniPhi

 Against individual resources

-Multiple rate types can be used if required (e.g. standard, overtime, charge-out)
+Multiple rate types may be configured if required:

 Without rates, UniPhi cannot calculate: